-Our Environmental Science programmes, built around our impressive research record, incorporate the systematic scientific study of interactions between physical, chemical and biological processes in the environment and how to apply them to solve complex environmental problems.
+Our Environmental Science programmes, built around our impressive research record, will allow you to develop an in-depth understanding of the Earth’s most complex environmental problems.
 We will give you the knowledge and skills you need to help resolve the world’s most pressing problems in a sustainable way.

 There is a growing need for graduates with a strong scientific background but who are also able to apply their knowledge to environmental management and protection globally.